 Book publication with Bloof is collaborative—the author is intimately involved in decisions about design, various publicity strategies, etc. Our editorial process is also intimately collaborative, with the author being responsible for the final decisions about editorial suggestions coming from the press and the author's chosen readers, which may or may not include other poets in the collective.
 Each poet retains ownership of the book, not just in the sense of copyright, but in the sense of its artistic integrity.
 Bloof aims to have the finished book reflect, as closely as possible, the author's conception of it.

 The poets of the collective also actively participate in the publicity efforts of the press, for their own and other books.
-The collective poets write blurbs, book readings for themselves and other Bloof poets, do research into library acquisition opportunities, design posters or other promotional materials, etc., each according to her or his skills and availability.
+The collective poets write blurbs, book readings for themselves and other Bloof poets, do research into library acquisition opportunities, design posters or other promotional materials, etc., according to their skills and availability.
 The poets are the staff, in other words.

 6. Are poets paid for their books, and if so, how?

 Bloof pays royalties on all direct sales (from our website or at events), and distributor/retail sales.
-(Bloof books have worldwide distribution via a network of wholesalers like Ingram, a service we buy into for each book, and retailers who are part of these networks; the books are POD.
-In addition, we directly distribute titles from our own stock, via our website, at events, and through select booksellers we work with outside the distribution network, like Powell's or Woodland Pattern).
+(Bloof books have worldwide POD distribution via a network of wholesalers like Ingram, a service we buy into for each book, and retailers who are part of these networks.
+In addition, we directly distribute titles from our own non-POD stock, via our website, at events, and through select booksellers we work with outside the distribution network, like Farley's, Powell's, and Woodland Pattern, et al.).

 Additionally, Bloof authors have the option to purchase copies at cost (or below, when we can get it) to sell on their own.
 This gives them the opportunity to earn a greater share than a royalty percentage.
 The press earns nothing on books the poets sell themselves, but we consider their activities in this direction to be extremely important and valuable beyond any monetary considerations.